-The cost of an AED (AED defibrillator, AED machine, etc.) is important to consider whether you’re looking for an AED for home, at your business, or anywhere else.
-Understanding the initial expense of an AED as well as the total cost of ownership (TCO), will help you make a wise choice when selecting your defibrillator.
+The cost of an AED (AED defibrillator, AED machine, etc.) is essential to consider whether you’re looking for an AED for your home, at your business, or anywhere else.
+Understanding the initial expense of an AED and the total cost of ownership (TCO) will help you make a wise choice when selecting your defibrillator.

 What is an AED?

-Before we get started, let’s discuss what an AED is.
+Before we get any further, read the section below if you’re not familiar with what an AED is.